aprs434/aprs434.github.io/README.md

 The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable, provided the availability of i‑gates in an area is sufficient.

-With a payload of only 18&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#airtime-gains)).
+With a payload of only 17&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#airtime-reductions)).

 Unfortunately, most cheap i‑gates currently in use by ham operators are only capable of receiving one preset spreading factor.
 Therefore, a choice needs to be made between SF12 and SF11.